kent-bayside/tsv2csv/README.md

-# Convertor
+# TSV to CSV Convertor
-CUI tool to convert tsv files to csv files or csv files to tsv files.
+This is a CUI tool to convert tsv files to csv files or csv files to tsv files.

 ## Usage
 ```